The practice of identifying and enabling specific content across the enterprise to be indexed, searched, and displayed to authorized users.

 The science is Library Science, including techniques such as metatagging, categorization, and taxonomies, all of which have to do with information organization and are key to efficiently getting stuff back out of an information management system once it has been put in.

+Enterprise search is made up of several sub-systems.
 What happens first is that a “crawler” crawls directories and websites, and extracts content from databases and other repositories, and arranges for content to be transferred to it on a regular basis so it can notify the search engine that new information is available.

 Next, a searchable index is created, and other value-added processing, such as metadata extraction and auto-summarization, may take place.
 These functions group information into logical categories that in turn can be searched and return results to users based on how the particular search engine has categorized them.

 Once this index is created, queries can then be accepted.
 Queries aren’t necessarily questions, as they can also be just terms or phrases that represent whatever you’re looking for, typed into the search box.

 At this point, the search engine processes the query by passing over the index, finding the information that matches the particular term or subject entered, and sending that information to some sort of processor, which then sorts the information by relevancy or other measure, clusters it based on the categorization, and applies some other logic (such as “best bets” or “recommended best”).

 Last comes the formatting, which presents the results page that you’re used to seeing, in whatever format you’ve chosen.